Structures of G(2) type and nonintegrable distributions in characteristic p: Examples from the literature

 The standard $\Zee$-grading is given by setting (\cite{S}):

-This realization allows one to easily compute the dimensions of $\text{Me}(\underline{N})$ and its homogeneous components, shows that $\underline{N}$ depends on at least $2$ parameters but does not preclude more.
-The upper bound on the number of independent parameters of $\underline{N}$ comes from the classification.
+\sssec{On concealed parameters of $\un$} The realization \eqref{defme} allows one to easily compute the dimensions of $\fme(\un )$ and its homogeneous components, shows that $\un $ depends on at least $2$ parameters but does not preclude more.
+The upper bound on the number of independent parameters of $\un $ comes from the classification and \cite{KD}.